wp-plugins/slim-maintenance-mode/README.md

 * Works with any theme.
 * Support for the following cache plugins: Cachify, Super Cache and W3 Total Cache.
 * Sends HTTP response status code `503 Service Unavailable`, especially relevant for search engines.
-* Available in six languages: English, German, French, Spanish, Brazilian Portuguese, Polish.
+* Available in seven languages: English, Russian, German, French, Spanish, Brazilian Portuguese, Polish.

 ##Installation
 1. Download the plugin and unzip the zip-file.